starstuffharvestingstarlight/tcg-ocr-scanner/README.md

 Detected: Bronzebeak Moa (9.38 secs)
 ```

 Notice: The card names listed in this example are from Magic: The Gathering™, a trademark of Wizards of the Coast, Inc., a subsidiary of Hasbro, Inc. © 2014 Wizards.
 All Rights Reserved.
 This project is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.
-Please contact us if there is a problem.
+Please contact me if there is a problem.